adcondev/my-learning-notes/RED2000/NOTES.md

 - I reformated, refactored ESCPOS commands package and integrated the Barcode commands.
 I also added a simple example that shows how to use the package.
 I translated comments to latin spanish for better understanding.
 - i will check the main differences between Docker Swarm and Kubernetes.
 I want to understand the pros and cons of each one and see which one fits better for my needs.

+- I wil setup Dokploy in my VPS.
+I have a DigitalOcean droplet with Ubuntu 24.04 LTS.
+- Also, i will add the mechanim control command to the ESC/POS package. they are used to cut paper and open cash drawer.
+- I started to work in a minimal daemon to get data from a weight scale.
+I will use it later for testing purposes with the pos-printer package.
+As first task, i wil review the code.

 ---

 ## 🎯 **Current Focus Areas**